When Output Stops Being a Signal

 But AI makes it harder to ignore.

-One uses AI to move faster but validates decisions and simplifies the design.
+It has also become increasingly possible to have two engineers shipping similar amounts of work and operating at completely different levels.
+One who uses AI to move faster but validates decisions and simplifies the design.
 The work holds up.
-The other uses AI to generate most of the implementation.
+The other who uses AI to generate most of the implementation.
 It passes tests, gets approved, and ships.
 A few weeks later, it’s the source of follow-up work, edge cases, and confusion.
 On paper, they look equally productive.

 None of this is about AI being good or bad.